jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Web-based server monitoring

-The [dstserver.cloud](https://dstserver.cloud) help you manage all of your servers without opening the game.
-You can check CPU/ram usage, send messages to players, rollback, regenerate, and kick griefers via the web.
+The `dstserver.cloud` help you manage the servers without opening the game.

-Also, you can trace logs via the web to identify suspicious behaviors and potentially prevent griefers.
+- Check CPU/RAM usage
+- send messages to players
+- Rollback/regenerate
+- Kick griefers
+- Real-time logs tracing

 ### Anti griefers

-The [dstserver.cloud](https://dstserver.cloud) shares and maintain a blacklist with other groups so that you can mitigate the risk that your base getting burnt.

-More important, you will be able to report griefers, too.
+The `dstserver.cloud` maintains a blacklist to keep your servers from griefers.
+Moreover, you can contribute by reporting them, too.

 ### Containerize

-Many providers use container technology to quickly develop, deploy and test their servers.
-However, it eats up your RAM to hundreds of MB and makes your server run slower than a native machine.
+Other providers use container to quickly develop, deploy and test the servers.
+However, it eats up your RAM and slow down your machine.

-With [dstserver.cloud](https://dstserver.cloud), we deploy your game server directly on Linux OS without any level of containerization or resource-sharing.
+Meanwhile, `dstserver.cloud` deploy your server directly on Linux OS.
-Furthermore, by avoiding containerization, the server booting time reduces from ~5 minutes to < 1 minute.
+Furthermore, booting time reduces from ~5 minutes to < 1 minute.

 ### Scheduling for auto start/stop

-You can create a schedule to start the server at `5:00 PM` when you come home and stop the server at `midnight` when all your gang to go sleep.
+Create schedules to start server when you play and stop when you go to sleep.

 ### Features Summary